dkolosa/carla_pilot/README.md

 # carla_pilot
 This application applies reinforcement learning on a car (agent) using the CARLA simulator.
+The current implementation uses T3DDPG Twin-Delayed Deep Deterministic Policy Gradients.
+The inputs of the neural networks is a first person (dash cam) view, and the output is the throttle, steering angle, and braking, respectively.
-The goal is to train an agent to successfuly navigate the environment.
+The goal of this project is to train to successfuly navigate the environment to get to the target destination.

+Feel free to fork this repo for your own projects.